Preston Pearson: Baltimore Colts

-Pearson was selected by the Baltimore Colts in the twelfth round (298th overall) of the 1967 NFL Draft, despite never playing a down of college football, after the team was impressed with his speed and athleticism.
-He was first tried at defensive back and was promoted from the taxi squad to the regular roster on November 1, playing mostly on special teams.
+Pearson was selected by future Hall of Fame coach Don Shula and the Baltimore Colts in the twelfth round (298th overall) of the 1967 NFL/AFL draft, despite never playing a down of college football, after the team was impressed with his speed and athleticism.
+He was first tried at defensive back and was promoted from the taxi squad to the regular roster on November 1, 1967, playing mostly on special teams.
+As a rookie, he learned the most from any player by observing the meticulous work and preparation of Colts Hall of Fame receiver Raymond Berry.
+Later in his career, in 1975, Pearson said his biggest thrill as a professional player came during his first training camp with the Colts, seeing Hall of Fame legends like quarterback Johnny Unitas and running back Lenny Moore up close.

-In 1968, he was moved to running back and became a captain of the special teams units after leading the league in kickoff returns with a 35.1-yard average.
+In 1968, he was moved to running back, at least in part because of Lenny Moore's retirement.
+He became a captain of the special teams units, at least by 1969, after leading the league in kickoff returns in 1968 with a 35.1 yard per return average.
+(As Pearson only returned 15 kickoffs, Ron Smith's 27.6 yards per return average on 26 returns is recognized as high in the NFL's 1968 season.)
 He registered the longest kickoff return of the year in the NFL (102 yards).
-He averaged more than 4 yards per carry, scored on two pass receptions, and had a kickoff return for a 96-yard touchdown.
+His two touchdown returns on kickoffs in 1968 also led the league.